samwich/100DaysOfSwiftUI/notes.md

 - Using alert() and sheet() with optionals
     - Sheet with an optional: `.sheet(item: Binding<Identifiable?>) { … }`
     - Sheet with a Bool: `.sheet(isPresented: Binding<Bool>) { … }`
-    - Alert with an optional: NOPE
+    - Alert with an optional: NOPE, you must use `isPresented: Bool`, but the optional value will be unwrapped automatically
     - Alert with a Bool: `.alert(title, isPresented: Bool)`
         - Alert buttons always dismiss and set `isPresent = false`
         - If you don't provide buttons, an "OK" will be automatically added